pobengtsson/bth013-exercises/ex-3/README.md

+# Exercise 3 - Create a vue application

 This exercise is designed to guide you through the various facets of creating and utilizing Vue.js 3 components in a hands-on manner.
 You will build a simple application that shows and manages a contact list, exploring different Vue.js features and concepts step by step.

 Focus on understanding each part of the Vue.js component system rather than creating a feature-complete contact list.
-Let's refine the exercise to be more specific about each step's objectives, ensuring that students have clear guidance on what to do and what to achieve.
-This exercise is structured for hands-on practice with Vue.js 3 components, focusing on their implementation skills without the need for report submission.

 ### Step 1: Initialize Your Vue.js Project
 - Create a new Vue.js project using Vue CLI or Vite.